sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.6 =

+* Fixes an issue delaying the evaluation of the equations.
+* Includes new form templates.
+* Modifies the styles applied to the Phone field.
+* Implements minor modifications in the forms builder.

 = 5.2.5 =

 * Includes a new section in the fields settings to allow customizing the fields desings directly.